kubestellar/kubestellar/docs/content/direct/packaging.md

 using a tag that equals the ocm/clusteradm version that the image was built from.

+This image is used by the [ocm PostCreateHook](#ocm-postcreatehook) to initialize an ITS as an Open Cluster Management hub.

+### Helm CLI container image

+The container image at `quay.io/kubestellar/helm:3.14.0` was built by `hack/build-helm-image.sh`.

 ### KubeFlex PostCreateHooks

 There are two `PostCreateHook` objects defined in the `config/postcreate-hooks/` directory.

 #### ocm PostCreateHook

-The PostCreateHook defined in `ocm.yaml` gets used on an ITS and adds the hub side of OCM there, using the image `quay.io/kubestellar/clusteradm:0.8.2`.
-This image includes the `clusteradm` CLI release `v0.8.2` which is bundled with the OCM release `v0.13.2`.
-See [above](#clusteradm-container-image) about the source of that.
-Currently this PostCreateHook is used in the E2E tests but this is a problem because of its fixed reference to container image previously built from sources in this same Git repository.
+The PostCreateHook defined in `ocm.yaml` gets used on an ITS to do two things: (1) initialize that space as an OCM "hub", using the image `quay.io/kubestellar/clusteradm:0.8.2`, and (2) install KubeStellar's OCM Status Add-On Controller there.
+The clusteradm image (described [above](#clusteradm-container-image)) includes the `clusteradm` CLI release `v0.8.2` which is bundled with the OCM release `v0.13.2`.
+Part (2) uses the Helm CLI in the container image at `quay.io/kubestellar/helm:v3.14.0` to instantiate the [OCM Status Add-On Helm chart](#ocm-status-addon-helm-chart) that was published at `ghcr.io/kubestellar/ocm-status-addon-chart`.

 #### kubestellar PostCreateHook